Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators

-To analyze the effectiveness of RTC at saving DRAM refresh energy, we evaluate three widely-used CNN applications, GoogleNet~\cite{szegedy2015going}, AlexNet~\cite{hinton2012imagenet}, and LeNet~\cite{lecun1998gradient}, Winograd~\cite{lavin2016fast}, ResNet~\cite{he2016deep}, and Generative Adversarial Network (GAN)~\cite{goodfellow2014generative}.
+To analyze the effectiveness of RTC at saving DRAM refresh energy, we evaluate six widely-used CNN applications, GoogleNet~\cite{szegedy2015going}, AlexNet~\cite{hinton2012imagenet}, LeNet~\cite{lecun1998gradient}, Winograd~\cite{lavin2016fast}, ResNet~\cite{he2016deep}, and Generative Adversarial Network (GAN)~\cite{goodfellow2014generative}.
 We adjust the batch size for each CNN individually depending on how many kernels we can accommodate at most in the register files of the MOCHA accelerator.

 Winograd is an algorithm for efficiently performing convolution operations.
 Winograd promises reduction in multiplication operations but it does not affect main memory access characteristics.
 Reducing the number of multiplications is beneficial for architectures such as GPUs and FPGAs that perform convolutions as matrix multiplication.
 However, custom CNN accelerator architectures already implement hardware optimizations to perform convolution efficiently, and therefore using Winograd has negligible impact on performance and energy consumption of CNNs in the system we model.
 We implement Winograd on only AlexNet but we expect Winograd to have limited benefits when used with other CNNs in our system.

 We evaluate each CNN with two different use cases: 1) a real-time video application that requires 30 frames per second (fps), and 2) a robotic vision application that requires $60\,fps$.
 Thus, in our evaluation, the accelerator in the system we model invokes CNN inference either at $30\,fps$ or $60\,fps$, and we do not have any other performance requirements.
 Because of this, although RTC can improve system performance by eliminating a significant fraction of refresh operations and perform more accesses instead, we do not quantitatively evaluate potential performance benefits of RTC in the scope of this work.